-Administrators holding academic rank (teaching, scholarship and service less than 50%) will not be eligible to apply for promotion or tenure while serving as administrators.
+Administrators holding academic rank (teaching, scholarship and service less than 50%) will not be eligible to apply for promotion or tenure while serving as administrators4.

-&lt;sup>4 Department Heads are considered faculty members not administrators and are eligible to apply for promotion and tenure.
+4 Department Heads are considered faculty members not administrators and are eligible to apply for promotion and tenure.